aemon1407/WEBAPPSECURITY-IMPROVED/README.md

 <a id="inputValidation"></a>
 ### 1. Input Validation
 Implemented input validation to prevent unwanted characters or format for every user input.
-- Using Regex, to ensure that only allowed characters can be entered as input.
+- Using Regex, to ensure that only allowed characters can be entered as input. <br>
   Snippets from Registration.php : https://github.com/aemon1407/WEBAPPSECURITY-IMPROVED/blob/371e923b7ca221b4309d8892e38da41039f2be1f/registration/Registration.js#L37-L52
-- Ensure email uniqueness, where used email cannot be registered anymore.
+- Ensure email uniqueness, where used email cannot be registered anymore. <br>
-  Snippets from Registration.php: https://github.com/aemon1407/WEBAPPSECURITY-IMPROVED/blob/371e923b7ca221b4309d8892e38da41039f2be1f/registration/Registration.js#L82-L91
+  Snippet from Registration.php: https://github.com/aemon1407/WEBAPPSECURITY-IMPROVED/blob/371e923b7ca221b4309d8892e38da41039f2be1f/registration/Registration.js#L82-L91
 <a id="authentication"></a>
 ### 2. Authentication
 <a id="authorization"></a>